bottkars/iDRAC4Redfish/docs/functions/Disconnect-iDRACSession.md

 if no Parameter is specified, the current active iDRAC Session is disconnected

-if all Sessions but current Sessions should be disconnected, use:
+if all but current Session should be disconnected, use:

 ```Powershell
 Get-iDRACSessions | where ID -notmatch $iDRAC_Session_ID  | Disconnect-iDRACSession